cfdrake/todoist-cli/README.md

 Run the `todoist-cli` command without any parameters to receive help.

 To get help for a subcommand, try the following, for example: `todoist-cli projects help`.
+This is additionally a great way to discover helpful command aliases (`p` for `projects`, etc).

 The following is a list of currently supported commands: